 Contact: nominating@nysacac.org

 The Nominating Committee reviews the nominees for open elected positions each year and presents the yearly slate for annual elections.
-The committee also reviews and selects eligible nominees for annual awards.
+The committee also reviews and selects eligible nominees for annual awards for which they are nominated.

 Procedures